kvalle/schmansible/bloggpost/infrastructure-as-data.md

 ## Conclusion

-The ratio of effort spent on **configuration files**, **file templates** and **data structures** vs **provisioning tasks** is also a good indication of how good a framework is.
-Provisioning tasks are merely plumbing, and should just be the linking between business specific data and concrete infrastructure.
+When writing provisioning code, the lion's share of your time should be spent on **data** such as configuration files, file templates and data structures.
+The **provisioning tasks** are merely plumbing, and should just be the linking between the data and a concrete infrastructure.
+(As a side note, the time spent on the former vs the latter is good indication of how good a framework is.)

+Separating out the data will give you several benefits, and have no real disadvantages.
+And really, it's just about keeping your code (as well as your data) as clean as possible.